grid.angular module

 Angular grid for integrating functions on the unit sphere.

-This class numerically evaluates the integral of a function \(f: S^2 \rightarrow \mathbb{R}\) on the unit-sphere as follows:
+This class numerically evaluates the surface integral of a function \(f: S^2 \rightarrow \mathbb{R}\) over the unit-sphere:

-Generate angular grid for a given degree and/or size.
+Generate angular grid for a given degree or size.

 Parameters

-• degree (int, optional) – Maximum angular degree \(l\) of spherical harmonics that the Lebedev grid can integrate accurately.
-If the Lebedev grid corresponding to the given angular degree is not supported, the next largest degree is used.
+• degree (int, optional) – Maximum angular degree \(l\) of spherical harmonics that the angular grid can integrate accurately.
+If the angular grid corresponding to the given angular degree is not supported, the next largest degree is used.
+If size is provided, degree is ignored.

-• size (int, optional) – Number of Lebedev grid points.
-If the Lebedev grid corresponding to the given size is not supported, the next largest size is used.
-If both degree and size are given, degree is used for constructing the grid.
+• size (int or None, optional, keyword-only) – Number of angular grid points.
+If the angular grid corresponding to the given size is not supported, the next largest size is used.
+If both degree and size are given, size is used for constructing the angular grid.

-• cache (bool, optional) – If true, then store the points and weights of the AngularGrid in cache to avoid duplicate grids that have the same degree.
-Default to True.
+• cache (bool, optional, keyword-only) – If True, then store the points and weights of the AngularGrid in cache to avoid duplicate grids that have the same degree.

 Returns

-An angular grid with points and weights (including \(4\pi\)) on a unit sphere.
+An instance of angular grid with points and weights on a unit sphere.

 Return type